Learn How to Reconcile Accounts for FREE!

 The loan statement details the entire loan account activity for a six-month period (1 Jan 20XX to 30 Jun 20XX).

-The statement from our accounting records displays what has been accounted in the same period.
+The statement from our accounting records displays what has been accounted for in the same period.

 What do you notice?
 Are the accounting records complete?
 What is missing?
 Are there any errors?